 Although allanite geochronology is beyond the scope of this contribution, analyses of CAP^b, CAP and AVC allanite provide a quality control on U-Pb measurements during the analytical sessions.
-Since tThe epidote samples analyzed in this study contain too little Th for Th-Pb geochronology and we only explore epidote as a U-Pb geochronometer. wFor this reason, although the usual reference ages for allanite are Th-Pb ages, we check the reliability of our U-Pb measurements of allanite than their Th-Pb reference ages. because In fact, ages from the two systems differ for these allanite samples (Barth et al., 1994; Gregory et al., 2007; 2012; Darling et al., 2012; El Korh, 2014; Smye et al., 2014; Burn et al., 2017) likely due to excess 206Pb and open-system behavior of the U-Pb system as opposed to the Th-Pb one (Barth et al., 1994; Oberli et al., 2004: Gregory et al., 2017: 2012; Darling et al., 2012; El Korh, 2014; Smye et al., 2014; Burn et al., 2017).
+The epidote samples analyzed in this study contain too little Th for Th-Pb geochronology and we only explore epidote as a U-Pb geochronometer.
+For this reason, although the usual reference ages for allanite are Th-Pb ages, we check the reliability of our U-Pb measurements of allanite secondary reference materials by comparing them to published U-Pb ages (see Table 2) rather than their Th-Pb reference ages.
+In fact, ages from the two systems differ for these allanite samples likely due to excess 206Pb and open-system behavior of the U-Pb system as opposed to the Th-Pb one (Barth et al., 1994; Oberli et al., 2004; Gregory et al., 2007; 2012; Darling et al., 2012; El Korh, 2014; Smye et al., 2014; Burn et al., 2017).
 Although this is a relevant issue in allanite geochronology per se, it does not impact the usefulness of allanite as secondary reference material for U-Pb dating in that it is the reproducibility of measured U-Pb ages in comparison with published values that confirms the reliability of U-Pb measurements.
-Tera-Wasserburg and weighted average 207Pb-corrected 238U/206Pb ages determined from our analyses of CAPb, CAP and AVC allanite (Table 3) in all analytical sessions are overall consistent with their published U-Pb ages, attesting to-reliable the reliability of our U-Pb measurements.
-AVC allanite analyzed in two sessions provided Tera-Wasserburg ages of 292.4 + 3.7 Ma and 285.2 + 4.5 Ma and identical weighted average 207Pb-corrected 238U/206Pb ages.
-Our AVC allanite ages are within uncertainty of the Tera-Wasserburg age of 289.6 ± 5.6 Ma of Gregory et al. (2007).
-CAPb allanite (Burn et al., 2017) was used in one session, yielding a Tera-Wasserburg age of 284.2 ± 2.6 Ma and a weighted average 207Pb-corrected 238U/206Pb age of 284.2 ± 2.0 Ma, both within uncertainty of those calculated by Burn et al. (2017) of respectively 284.9 ± 2.8 Ma and 283.8 ± 2.8 Ma.
-CAP allanite was used in two sessions returning intercept ages of 288.5 ± 2.9 Ma and 283.0 ± 3.4 Ma, with comparable weighted average 207 Pb-corrected 238 U/ 206 Pb ages.
-Our CAP U-Pb ages are within uncertainty of or close to the U-Pb age of 275.0 ± 4.7 Ma determined by SHRIMP by Gregory et al. (2007).
+Tera-Wasserburg and weighted average 207Pb-corrected 238U/206Pb ages determined from our analyses of CAPb, CAP and AVC allanite (Table 3) in all analytical sessions are overall consistent with their published U-Pb ages, attesting to the reliability of our U-Pb measurements.
+AVC allanite analyzed in two sessions provided Tera-Wasserburg ages of 292.4 ± 3.7 Ma and 285.2 ± 4.5 Ma and identical weighted average 207Pb-corrected 238U/206Pb ages, Our AVC allanite ages are within uncertainty of the Tera-Wasserburg age of 289.6 ± 5.6 Ma of Gregory et al. (2007).
+CAP^b allanite (Burn et al., 2017) was used in one session, yielding a Tera-Wasserburg age of 284.2 ± 2.6 Ma and a weighted average 207Pb-corrected 238U/206Pb age of 284.2 ± 2.0 Ma, both within uncertainty of those calculated by Burn et al. (2017) of respectively 284.9 ± 2.8 Ma and 283.8 ± 2.8 Ma.
+CAP allanite was used in two sessions returning intercept ages of 288.5 ± 2.9 Ma and 283.0 ± 3.4 Ma, with comparable weighted average 207Pb-corrected 238U/206Pb ages, Our CAP U-Pb ages are within uncertainty of or close to the U-Pb age of 275.0 ± 4.7 Ma determined by SHRIMP by Gregory et al. (2007).
 The ages of CAPb, CAP and AVC allanite obtained from unanchored Tera-Wasserburg regressions through our data are identical to those obtained from the anchored regressions but less precise (Table 3).
 We acknowledge that the Tera-Wasserburg age of 288.5 ± 2.9 Ma obtained from CAP allanite in the July 2019 session is slightly outside uncertainty of that reported by Gregory et al. (2007).
 However, we do not regard this difference outside uncertainty of ca. 2 % as significant given the complications of U-Pb age determinations of CAP allanite (e.g. Barth et al., 1994; Burn et al., 2017), and given the fact that AVC allanite used in the same session yielded an age within uncertainty of that measured by Gregory et al. (2007), attesting to reliable U-Pb measurements.
-The values of excess variance calculated by Isoplot 3.7.5 (Ludwig, 2012) from the 207Pb-corrected ages of CAP and AVC secondary reference materials by comparinge our measured allanite datathem to published U-Pb ages (see Table 2) rather
+The values of excess variance calculated by Isoplot 3.7.5 (Ludwig, 2012) from the 207Pb-corrected ages of CAP and AVC